 What’s Next for the iPhone 12

-Apple’s confirmed a new iOS 14.5 update and the software is currently in beta testing ahead of its official release later on this month.
+Apple’s confirmed its new iOS 15 operating system and the software is currently in beta testing ahead of its official release this fall.

-For more on the iOS 14.5 update and the beta, have a look at our guide.
+For more on iOS 15 and the beta, have a peek at our walkthrough.

 If you skipped iOS 14.4, you get the update's patches with your upgrade.
 You can learn more about iOS 14.4's security patches right here.